Inspired by ordereddict, this is a packaging of an improved shlex module for Python 2 that handles Unicode properly.

 >>> import sys, shlex >>> sys.version '2.7.5+ ...' >>> shlex.split(u'Hello world') ['Hello', 'world'] >>> shlex.split(u'café') Traceback (most recent call last): File "<input>", line 1, in <module> File "/usr/lib/python2.7/shlex.py", line 275, in split lex = shlex(s, posix=posix) File "/usr/lib/python2.7/shlex.py", line 25, in __init__ instream = StringIO(instream) UnicodeEncodeError: 'ascii' codec can't encode character u'\xe9' in position 3: ordinal not in range(128)

-This module does handle unicode objects or byte strings:
+This module does handle unicode objects and byte strings under Python 2.x:

 >>> import ushlex as shlex >>> shlex.split(u'café') [u'caf\xe9'] >>> shlex.split(u'echo "☺ ☕ ♫"') [u'echo', u'\u263a \u2615 \u266b'] >>> from ushlex import split as shplit >>> shplit('echo "hello there"') ['echo', 'hello there']